Jamie-Clayton/Docs/Contributing.md

 ## Pull Request Process

-1. Please ensure you have run an appropriate Linter against the markdown or script file.
+1. Please ensure you have run an appropriate Linter against the markdown or script file
-2. Update the README.md with a reference to the document and is basic purpose.
+2. Update the README.md with a reference to the document and is basic purpose
-3. Please run a spelling checker over (UK English is preferred).
+3. Please run a spelling checker over (UK English is preferred)
+4. Please provide git commit message content that follows [convertional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary), where possible
-4. Pull requests will be accepted/approved when a) the script has been independently tested/run; b) reference documentation has been reviewed, so we do not accidentally plagiarize or trigger copywriting concerns.
+5. Pull requests will be accepted/approved when

+    - a) the script has been independently tested/run;
+    - b) reference documentation has been reviewed, so we do not accidentally plagiarize or trigger copywriting concerns.

 ## Code of Conduct